-If the deviations observed (above) by GC indicate that they are due to mixing with another Formula One fuel, which has been approved by the FIA for use by the team, the fuel sample will be deemed to comply, provided that the adulterant fuel is present at no more than 10% in the sample.
+If the deviations observed (above) by GC indicate that they are due to incidental mixing with another Formula One fuel to the one declared, but which has been approved by the FIA for use by the team, the fuel sample will be deemed to comply, provided that the adulterant fuel is present at no more than 10% in the sample.
+Any systematic abuse of mixed fuels will be deemed not to comply.

-ARTICLE 20 : ENGINE OIL
+ARTICLE 20: ENGINE OIL

-20.1 Purpose of Article 20 :
+20.1 Purpose of Article 20: